pulseq-cest/BMsim_challenge/README.md

 rounded to 4 digits yields **42.5764 MHz/T**

 We use this value everywhere in the simulations directly and multiply it with 2pi if needed.

+### fraction definition
+There could be different definitions of the fraction, some define water f=1, and all other relative to water.
+Others define M0i of each pool i and then normalize fi= M0i/sum_i(M0i)

+This could lead to differences.

+### MT definition
+Some simulations use x, y, and z components to describe a Lorentzian MT pool.
+Others use only th z-component and assume a Lorentzian lineshape factor there.